 To use the Google Admin app, you need an administrator account on your device.

 Set up the app

 The app uses APIs and doesn’t work without API access.

 - (Optional) To help users with managed devices, say to wipe a device if it gets lost, enable Google Apps Device Policy.

-Google Apps Device Policy isn’t available for Google Apps for Nonprofits or legacy free edition users.
+Google Apps Device Policy isn’t available for G Suite for Nonprofits or legacy free edition users.

 - Install the Google Admin app.